DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-28-updating-how-training-partners-manage-their-accredited-providers.md

 We have:

-- improved the accredited provider search
+- improved the accredited provider search, including the ability to search by provider name, UK provider reference number (UKPRN) and postcode
-- made the ‘About the accredited provider’ mandatory
+- made the ‘About the accredited provider’ description mandatory
 - changed the wording for removing an accredited provider
 - updated the form validation rules